Home » Plants » Lactuca canadensis

 The flowers are primarily bee-pollinated, and attract a variety of bees including the broad-handed leafcutter (Megachile latimanus). and Lasioglossum lustrans.

-The seeds are occasionally eaten by goldfinches.
+The seeds are occasionally eaten by goldfinches and other finches.

 Uses